“Oh God! She’s gonna do Grandpa!”

 Let’s have a film depicting a torrid, romantic love affair between Susan Sarandon and Orlando Bloom, shall we?
 Follow this film with one starring Meryl Streep and Tobey Maguire, as perfectly paired, soul, and bedmates.
 Then, I suggest a film starring Barbara Streisand and Brad Pitt, in which they burn up the screen with long, steamy lovemaking scenes.
 I doubt seriously that we’d hear the word Viagra mentioned once, in these films!

-Why not, when film-goers are asked to swallow the idea that twenty-something girls, and young women in their early thirties, dream of having sixty or even seventy year old men making love to them!
+Why not, when film-goers are asked to swallow the idea that twenty-something girls, and young women in their early thirties, a dream of having sixty or even seventy-year-old men making love to them!

 One last thought directed to filmmakers…Mr. Nicholson was far more visually pleasing, paired with Ms. Keaton, than he was, cuddled up with Ms. Peet.
 Isn’t it odd?
 In an industry in which youthful appearance is everything, it isn’t realized how really aged the mature actor looks, paired with a young female, as his love interest.

 Ah, but it is just the movies, just fantasy, after all.
 And in fantasy, even the ridiculously improbable, is possible.